 |Consensus Forecasts||Asia Pacific

 Our survey for Economic Policy Evaluation covers each of the countries listed above.
-The data below sets out the consensus responses for two of the Latin American economies, Argentina and Brazil, along with text commentary taken from our February 2019 survey below.
+The data below sets out the consensus responses for two of the Latin American economies, Mexico and Colombia, along with text commentary taken from our February 2021 survey below.
 To view a sample issue of Latin American Consensus Forecasts please click below.